dhvakr/Demo-Project-on-JSON-HNGI7_TASK/README.md

 Following this format:
   [surname]-[name].[ext]

-Example: ada-musa.js, ade_chika.py
+Example: diva-karan.js,diva_karan.py

 Your intern script output must have this format:
 Hello World, this is [FullName] with HNGi7 ID [ID] and email [Email] using [Language] for stage 2 task

 For Example:
-Hello World, this is Elisha Simeon Ukpong Udoh with HNGi7 ID HNG-01827 and email simeon.udoh45@gmail.com using python for stage 2 task
+Hello World, this is Divakaran with HNGi7 ID HNG-0045 and email dhvakr@gmail.com using python for stage 2 task

 FullName supports up to 4 names.
 ```